Bangkok Air Pollution Forces 352 Schools To Close - UrduPoint

 Bangkok Air Pollution Forces 352 Schools To Close

-Bangkok, (APP - UrduPoint / Pakistan Point News - 24th Jan, 2025) Air pollution in the Thai capital forced the closure of more than 350 schools on Friday, city authorities said, as Bangkok was ranked the world's seventh-most polluted major city by air quality monitor IQAir.
+Bangkok, (APP - UrduPoint / Pakistan Point News - 24th Jan, 2025) Air pollution in the Thai capital forced more than 350 schools to close on Friday, city authorities said, the highest number in five years.

+Bangkok officials also announced free public transport for a week in a bid to reduce traffic in a city notorious for noxious exhaust fumes.

 Seasonal air pollution has long afflicted Thailand, like many countries in the region, but this week's hazy conditions have shuttered the most schools since 2020.

-On Thursday, more than 250 schools in Bangkok were closed due to pollution, as officials urged people to work from home and restricted heavy vehicles in the city.
+On Thursday, more than 250 schools in Bangkok were closed, and officials urged people to work from home and restricted heavy vehicles in the city.

 Air pollution hits the Southeast Asian nation seasonally, as colder, stagnant winter air combines with smoke from crop stubble burning and car fumes.